Local School Committee

 Welcome from the Governors of Chase High School.

-To contact the Chair of the Local School Committee or any member of the Local School Committee, please write to the Chair at the school address.
+To contact the Chair or Vice Chair of the Local School Committee or any of the Governors, please write to the Chair at the school address.

 Chase High School Local School Committee